AventusDAO/avn-gateway-api/tools/webhooks-endpoint/README.md

     `npm i`

-3. Ensure your chosen endpoint has been correctly registered to an account via the Admin Portal.
+3. Ensure your chosen endpoint has been registered correctly via the Admin Portal.

 ### Running